S – Definitions of Ailments

 – Systole – (Return to Asystole).
 Is the contraction of heart chambers, driving blood out of the chambers.
 The chamber most often discussed is the left ventricle.
 However, all four chambers of the heart undergo systole and diastole in a timed fashion so that blood is propelled forward through the cardiovascular system.

-– Systolic – The first number in a reading; the pressure in the arteries during the contraction phase of the heartbeat.
+– Systolic – The first number in a blood pressure reading; the pressure in the arteries during the contraction phase of the heartbeat.

 —References— “Advanced Treatise in Herbology” by – Edward E. Shook, N.D., D.C.
 Copyright by Wendell W. Whitman 302 E. Winona Avenue, Warsaw, IN 46580.